 Recent press reports suggest that Ant McPartlin and his estranged wife, Lisa Armstrong, were granted a divorce, “in (just) 30 seconds”.
 In fact, they weren’t.
 All that had happened is that a Judge had pronounced their Decree Nisi.

 As the law currently stands, anyone seeking to obtain a divorce needs to prove that the marriage has broken down irretrievably.
-This is the only legal ground for divorce in the UK.
+This is the only legal ground for divorce in the England and Wales.

 To show that the marriage has irretrievably broken down, the person who starts proceedings has to show that one of five facts exists: